frisbeemcjingle/homelab/README.md

-Learning Kubernetes, home lab development and raspberry pi clusters with docker and other services.
+Learning Kubernetes, home lab development on raspberry pi clusters with k3s docker and other services.